zwjyyc/finch/nlp-models/tensorflow/info_vrae/README.md

    * O is the decoder output with regards to encoder input

-   * G is the text generation, after replacing the latent vector (z) by random normal noise
+   * G is the text generation, after replacing the latent vector (z) by gaussian distribution
-       * the text is directly generated from latent layer, disconnected from encoder
+       * the latent vector is directly sampled from gaussian, disconnected from encoder